mbk-naboore/youtube_downloader_version2/README.md

-     * for this version there is no commands like the CMD or Terminal but in the next version it will be a command based rather than choices...
+     * this version is not a command based like the CMD or Terminal but in the next version it will be...

   @mbk-naboore